mlprt/feedbax/README.md

 ## Development

-I've developed Feedbax over the last few months, while learning JAX.
+I started to develop Feedbax while learning JAX.
 My short-term objective has been to support my own use cases—graduate research in the neuroscience of motor control—but I've also tried to design something reusable and general.

 I've added GitHub [issues](https://github.com/mlprt/feedbax/issues) to document some of my choices and uncertainties.
 For an overview of major issues in different categories, check out [this GitHub conversation](https://github.com/mlprt/feedbax/discussions/27).
 Refer also to [this page](https://docs.lprt.ca/feedbax/structure) of the docs, for an informal overview of how Feedbax objects relate to each other.

 There are many features, especially pre-built models and tasks, that could still be implemented.
-Some of the models and tasks that *are* implemented, have yet to be fully optimized.
+Some of the models and tasks that are implemented have yet to be fully optimized.
 So far I've focused more on the overall structure, than on coverage of all the common use cases I can imagine.
 If there's a particular model, task, or feature you'd like Feedbax to support, [let us know](https://github.com/mlprt/feedbax/issues), or contribute some code!

 ## Acknowledgments